-Component Minimum Recommended Description RAM 32 GB 64+ GB These RAM guidelines assume that the development environment is intended to host smaller data volumes than the
+Component Minimum Recommended Description RAM 32 GB 64+ GB These RAM guidelines assume that the development environment is intended to host smaller data volumes than the production environment and support

-Component Minimum Recommended Description production environment and support one or two users at a time.
-For development environments with large data volumes and many concurrent users, increase the RAM amount.
-Disk Space: Anzo Install Path 100 GB 500+ GB The installation disk needs to have enough space to store the system data source, log files, plugins, and the Anzo client.
-Do not install Anzo on an NFS mount as it causes issues with the Java environment.
-Disk Space: Shared File System 500 GB 1+ TB Typically the development environment mounts the same shared file system as the production environment. vCPU 8 16 Like the RAM guidelines, these vCPU guidelines assume that the development environment is intended to host smaller data volumes than the production environment and support one or two users at a time.
-For development environments with large data volumes and many concurrent users, increase the number of vCPU.
+Component Minimum Recommended Description one or two Anzo users at a time.
+For development environments with large data volumes and multiple concurrent users, increase the RAM amount.
+Disk Space: Anzo Install Path 100 GB 500+ GB The Anzo server installation disk needs to have enough space to store the Anzo system data source, log files, plugins, and the Anzo client.
+Disk Space: Shared File System 500 GB 1+ TB Typically the development environment mounts the same shared file system as the production environment. vCPU 8 16 Like the RAM guidelines, these vCPU guidelines assume that the development environment is intended to host smaller data volumes than the production environment and support one or two Anzo users at a time.
+For development environments with large data volumes and multiple concurrent users, increase the number of vCPU.
 Architecture 64-bit 64-bit Anzo is supported only on 64-bit architecture.